ConesaLab/TensorPLS/README.md

 # 1) Core questions addressed by TensorPLS

-When applying N-PLS-DA with TensorPLS, you can answer:
+When applying PLS-DA with TensorPLS, you can answer:

 1. **Is the model able to discriminate groups?**